davenquinn/xenoliths/paper/text/body.md

 [[thermometry|table]]

-Core and rim measurements are separated to assess within-sample temperature evolution and potential late-stage heating.
+Core and rim measurements are separated to assess within-sample temperature disequilibrium and late-stage (e.g. eruptive) heating.
 Analytical errors (caused by uncertainty in microprobe data) are small, on the order of 5ºC (1$\sigma$).
 Other sources of error include the calibration of the thermometer and potential bias from within-sample disequilibrium. @Taylor1998